djimenezc/react-webpack-starter/README.md

-This react app contains smaller React demos.
-The goal is to understand React and Webpack via integration of existing demos into this project.
+The goal is to understand React, Flux, and Webpack through integration of existing demos into this project.

-List of Demos
+Demos
 =
-- Material UI Doc page (http://material-ui.com/)
+- Material UI Doc page (http://material-ui.com/) -- http://localhost:8080/material-ui/material-ui-home

 Setup
 =